ragingwind/rust-programming-language-summary/readme.md

 ## Defining and Instantiation Structs

-- the pieces of a struct can be different type, can be named
+- The pieces of a struct can be different type, can be named

 ```rust
 struct User {